What are the top must-know software design patterns?

 3. Abstract Factory Pattern

-• Description: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+• What it does: Provides an interface for creating families of related objects without specifying their concrete classes.

 interface GUIFactory { Button createButton(); Checkbox createCheckbox(); } class WinFactory implements GUIFactory { public Button createButton() { return new WinButton(); } public Checkbox createCheckbox() { return new WinCheckbox(); } }